-The CIC is the City of Hillsboro's agent for industrial and commercial distributions and research development.
-The purpose of the CIC is to advance, encourage, and promote industrial, economic, commercial and civic development of the City of Hillsboro.
+As the City of Hillsboro's agent for industrial, commercial, and research development, the CIC's mission is to advance, encourage, and promote the industrial, economic, commercial, and civic development of the community.

 Contacting the CIC's Financial Management

 This financial report is designed to provide our clients and creditors with a general overview of the CIC's finances and to show the CIC's accountability for the money it receives.
 If you have questions about this report or need additional financial information contact Ms. Lauren Walker, Statutory Agent, Hillsboro Community Improvement Corporation, 130 North High Street, Hillsboro, Ohio, 45133.